bescott9944/SpectrWm-Binary-Build/Install.md

 I have tested some more and I had a issue where Spectrwm would not load from the Login screen. so I add this to the README.MD

 # Known Issues
 ### I have had the "Make" Fail 2 times.
-When or IF this happens, Spectrwm will not load.
+So When, or If this happens, Spectrwm will not load.
 To check this, go to your ~/bin folder in a or open a terminal in that folder and type specrtwm on the command line (CLI) you should get a output that states you have spectrwm 3.4.1 and another WM is running.
 If you do not get this output then the build had Failed...
 Just "Make it again, copy it to your ~/bin folder and chmod +x the file and it should now load.
 No guarantee this will work... ###

 # Now it has come to mind, that some better install information needs to be added. #